-Smart Slab combines the excellent structural properties of concrete with the geometric freedom of 3D printing.
-It allows for the creation of highly optimised building components with complex structural configuration out of concrete.
-Smart Slab will be the first full-scale architectural project to be fabricated using 3D-printed formwork.
+Smart Slab is the first concrete slab fabricated with a 3D-printed formwork.
+It is a lightweight concrete slab, displaying three-dimensional geometric differentiation on multiple scales.
+It combines the excellent structural properties of concrete with the geometric freedom of 3D printing which allows for the creation of highly optimised building components with complex structural configuration out of concrete.

 In Smart Slab, details for the façade interface and for technical installations such as sprinklers and lighting are embedded into the prefabricated elements to reduce construction height and to avoid complexity on the construction site.

 Planning software was developed to integrate the fabrication parameters into the early design phase.
 This software allows for optimisation of the slab design, automatic detailing, cost control and the direct export of fabrication data relating to the formwork.

 Prof. Dr. Benjamin Dillenburger, Digital Building Technologies Group, ETH Zurich

 Prof. Dr. Robert Flatt, Chair of Physical Chemistry of Building Materials, ETH Zurich

 Prof. Dr. Joseph Schwartz, Chair of Structural Design, ETH Zurich

 Dr. Mania Aghaei Meibodi (Project lead), Mathias Bernhard, Andrei Jipa, Demetris Shammas, Rena Giesecke, Jesus Medina, Melina Mezari, Matthias Leschok, Dr. Timothy Wangler, Nicolas Ruffray, Dr. Marco Bahr